searxng/searx-instances/README.md

 * if everything is okay, the script modifies the instances.yml file.
 * then it creates a commit.
 * The ```--github-issues``` options reads the [github issues](https://github.com/searxng/searx-instances/issues).
+* `-m` skips the editor and uses that text as the extra commit message:

 ---